top of page

 Scholastics Art & Writing Awards – 2014 (Regional Gold Key)

-Fine Arts League of Cary Exhibition – 2014 (2nd place)
+Fine Arts League of Cary Exhibition – 2014 (2nd)

 SCAD Junior Challenge – 2014 (Finalist)